hengjiew/MFIX-Exa/docs/source/getting_started/BuildingCMake.rst

 There are two modes to build MFiX-Exa with cmake:

-o **SUPERBUILD (recommended):** The AMReX and AMReX-Hydro git repos are cloned and built as part of the MFiX-Exa build process.
-This method is strongly encouraged as it ensures that the configuration options for MFiX-Exa and these repos are consistent.
+o **SUPERBUILD (recommended):** The AMReX and AMReX-Hydro git repos are cloned and built as part of the MFiX-Exa build process and placed in the ``mfix/subprojects`` directory.
+Each of these repos can be manipulated like a regular git repo (you can change branches, hashes, add remotes, etc.)
+This method is strongly encouraged as it ensures that the configuration options for MFiX-Exa are compatible with the AMReX and AMReX-Hydro hashes that are checked out.

 o **STANDALONE:** MFiX-Exa source code is built separately and linked to existing AMReX and AMReX-Hydro repos.
 This is ideal for continuous integration severs (CI)